Haines City in Polk County, Florida — The American South (South Atlantic)

 Department of the Interior

 Topics.
-This historical marker is listed in this topic list: Notable Buildings.
+This historical marker is listed in these topic lists: Architecture • Fraternal or Sororal Organizations.

 Location.
 28° 6.469′ N, 81° 37.592′ W. Marker is in Haines City, Florida, in Polk County.
-Marker is on North Sixth Street south of Jones Avenue (Main Street), on the right when traveling north.
+It is on North Sixth Street south of Jones Avenue (Main Street), on the right when traveling north.
 The plaque is mounted on the building's exterior to the right of the front steps, facing the sidewalk.
 Touch for map.
 Marker is at or near this postal address: 47 North Sixth Street, Haines City FL 33844, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wray Building (a few steps from this marker); Consolidated Arcade (within shouting distance of this marker); 607 Jones Avenue (within shouting distance of this marker); 19 N. Sixth Street (within shouting distance of this marker); Polk Arcade (within shouting distance of this marker); 600 E. Hinson Avenue (about 300 feet away, measured in a direct line); Haines City Railroad Depot (about 500 feet away); 137 N. Sixth Street (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Wray Building (a few steps from this marker); Consolidated Arcade (within shouting distance of this marker); 607 Jones Avenue (within shouting distance of this marker); 19 N. Sixth Street (within shouting distance of this marker); Polk Arcade (within shouting distance of this marker); 600 E. Hinson Avenue (about 300 feet away, measured in a direct line); Haines City Railroad Depot (about 500 feet away); 137 N. Sixth Street (about 500 feet away).
 Touch for a list and map of all markers in Haines City.

 Regarding Haines City Masonic Lodge.
 The building is not listed individually with the National Register of Historic Places, but rather as a Contributing Structure within the Downtown Haines City Commercial District, which was designated as a U.S. Historic District on March 7, 1994 (NRHP reference #94000150).